GermanHernandez91/GermanHernandez91/README.md

 # About Me
-- 📱 Experienced iOS Developer with a proven track record of leveraging the latest technologies, including SwiftUI, to deliver high-impact and user-centric mobile applications.
-Proficient in transforming conceptual ideas into efficient, robust, and visually appealing iOS experiences.
-Committed to staying at the forefront of advancements in the iOS development landscape, continuously pushing the boundaries of innovation.
+- 📱 Experienced Android Developer with a proven track record of leveraging the latest technologies, including Jetpack Compose, to deliver high-impact and user-centric mobile applications.
+Proficient in transforming conceptual ideas into efficient, robust, and visually appealing Android experiences.
+Committed to staying at the forefront of advancements in the Android development landscape, continuously pushing the boundaries of innovation.
 A passion for crafting elegant solutions that seamlessly blend form and function, ensuring optimal user satisfaction and engagement.

 # GitHub Stats
 <table align="center" border="0" cellpadding="0" cellspacing="0">